Skip to main content

 Step 2: Convert your mocks (writing the pact adapter)

-NOTE: If you chose Pact in Step 1, you can skip to Step 3.
+NOTE: If you chose Pact in Step 1, you could skip to Step 3.

 Read the documentation on how to generate a pact contract from your mocks.